-We will look The Cultural and The Visual aspects of being misunderstood and how it affects reaching your ideal future, let’s recap the foundational level of The Personal I went into on Part 2.
+We will look at The Cultural and The Visual aspects of being misunderstood and how it affects reaching your ideal future; let’s recap the foundational level of The Personal I went into in Part 2.
 The Personal deals with finding the right words that adequately communicate our desires to connect.
 The need to be understood on a personal level entails both understanding yourself and being understood by others.
-Understanding your purpose helps you make decisions, reduces disappointment and save energy.
+Understanding your purpose helps you make decisions, reduces disappointment, and saves energy.
 Being understood by others facilitates teamwork, reduces missed expectations, and saves time.

 For example, I know a CEO that was having issues with his CFO.
 He stated that this person was a great employee and conducted all of their responsibilities of the position well but often he had to stop what he was working on to help them when something new (a change to the norm) came across their jib function.
-He said he liked to teach and help figure out how to better handle the new situation or additional to their process, it was the time away from those projects he was working on seemed to frustrate him the most.
+He said he liked to teach and help figure out how to handle the new situation better or add to their process.
+It was the time away from those projects he was working on that seemed to frustrate him the most.
 When I told him that he needed to define the company’s core values better, he said, “That frou-frou stuff.
 We are a blue-collar company.
 We are a large construction product company.
 We don’t need that corporate mumbo-jumbo.”
-I said to him that he values “self-starters” and “independent thinkers.”
+I told him that he values “self-starters” and “independent thinkers.”
 He said that was true.
-I said if you had hired your CFO for being a self-starter rather then the qualification list, he wouldn’t be dealing with that problem.
+I said if you had hired your CFO for being a self-starter rather than the qualification list, he wouldn’t be dealing with that problem.
 He gets frustrated that his CFO can’t handle something out of the original or develop solutions of their own when a change in the process arises.
 He agreed.

 A UC Berkeley five-year study by management professor Morten Hansen surveyed 5,000 U.S. business professionals.
-What he found was successful leaders are also good communicators who know how to simplify their message, needs, and priorities.
+He found that successful leaders are also good communicators who know how to simplify their message, needs, and priorities.

-The Visual aspect—taking the language and creating visual symbols and signs that support that message effects all those both inside and outside the organization.
-This does include the identity and name, but for simplicity and efficiency for this article, I’m combining them although a chapter couple is written for both.
-Since words are written and in the case of businesses, a logo or name, I include them into the visual aspect.
+The Visual aspect—taking the language and creating visual symbols and signs that support that message affects all those inside and outside the organization.
+This does include the identity and name, but for simplicity and efficiency for this article, I’m combining them, although a chapter couple is written for both.
+Since words are written, and in the case of businesses, a logo or name, I include them in the visual aspect.
 Almost any graphic device to support and communicate the brand visual from UX, icons, illustrations, photos, styles, fonts, etc. would be included.
 Everything used to visually communicate the brand should align with the company’s purpose, vision, mission, and values.

 Nothing excites me more than to hear that my clients have overcome business problems and streamlined their sales and marketing process because of the branding work we’ve done together.
 Eliminating those communication barriers and making those outside the company quickly understand what makes their company so great is immensely rewarding.